 The Annual General Meeting and Conference of CHE, the Campaign for Homosexual Equality.
-The main speaker will be Nicholas de Jongh, The programme for the day will be announced shortly.
+The main speaker will be the writer and critic Nicholas de Jongh.
+We also plan to show a short film from the 1980s, featuring a well-known CAGS member in a very different context.
 Light refreshments provided.
 No charge, but it would help our planning if you let us know you intend to come.

 Campaign for Homosexual Equality